 Biology major, Environmental Studies minor

-As an avid member of Campus for Clean Energy, I help promote environmental awareness and sustainability at the University of Mississippi.
-I also am part of Mississippi Alumni and Students for Sustainability (MASS), a statewide network that provides leadership skill development for advocates of sustainable living in Mississippi.
+As an avid member of Campus for Clean Energy, I helped promote environmental awareness and sustainability at the University of Mississippi.
+I was part of Mississippi Alumni and Students for Sustainability (MASS), a statewide network that provides leadership skill development for advocates of sustainable living in Mississippi.
 My passion for the environment became amplified when I began college at UM, and I was thrilled to discover the environmental studies minor.
-I think there is a lot that can be done in terms of being more environmentally friendly on our campus, and I am fulfilled in furthering that along.
-I look forward to all of the courses and opportunities the minor has to offer me.
+I think there is a lot that can be done in terms of being more environmentally friendly on our campus, and I was fulfilled in furthering that along.

 Environmental Studies and Sociology double minor

 Taylor’s degrees foster her passion for environmental and social justice.
 She was selected as 2012 Udall Scholar for her work with environmental student groups at Ole Miss Campus for Clean Energy and Students for A Green Campus, and the state network Mississippi Alumni and Students for Sustainability (MASS).
 She has both participated and led various sustainability campaigns promoting environmental leadership and campus policy change.
 She has delivered trainings on organizational and leadership development at MASS Summits and PowerShift (a national conference for justice leadership).
-As an intern in the Office of Campus Sustainability’s Green Campus Network, her projects have focused on environmental and economic benefits of energy efficiency.
+As an intern in the Office of Campus Sustainability’s Green Campus Network, her projects focused on environmental and economic benefits of energy efficiency.
 In her spare time, she loves farmers’ markets, fostering rescued cats and spontaneous adventures.
-Though she never plans on growing up, she hopes she can have a career saving the world one campaign at a time!